 BA, English, DePaul University, 2009; BA, History, DePaul University, 2009; MA, English, University of Illinois at Urbana-Champaign, 2010; Certification,The Unit for Criticism and Interpretive Theory, 2016; PhD, English, University of Illinois at Urbana-Champaign, June 2016.

 - Tavares, Elizabeth E., and Esther Dettmar.
 A Guide to Conferencing at Illinois.
 Ed.
 Kelly Ritter.
 Urbana: University of Illinois at Urbana-Champaign, 2015.
 15 Jul.
 2015.

-- Tavares, Elizabeth E. "Jamie Kens Well: Appropriation and Itinerant Performance in Outlander Onscreen."
+- Tavares, Elizabeth E. "Claire Kens Well: Appropriation and Itinerant Performance in Outlander Onscreen."
 Outlander's Sassenachs: Essays on Gender, Race, Orientation and the Other in the Time of Outlander.
 Ed.
 Valerie E. Frankel.
 Jefferson, NC: McFarland & Company, 2016. forthcoming.